nod-ai/iree-model-benchmark/README.md

 ## Models

-All the models below were exported using [SHARK AI](https://github.com/nod-ai/shark-ai).
+All the models below were exported using [AMD-SHARK AI](https://github.com/nod-ai/amd-shark-ai).

 The currently supported models are:
 * SDXL (fp16, int8, fp8)